limefrogyank/siunitx-pcc/speech.md

 spaces between numbers in plain <mn> tags be treated the same way commas are treated.

+## Bracketed uncertainty issue

+Brackets in MathML seem to default to multiplication in SRE.
+For an uncertainty written in the form:

+`8.35(4)`

+This means that the last digit (5) has an uncertainty of plus or minus 4.

+i.e. `8.35 +- 0.04`

+While MathSpeak just literally announces the brackets after the main number, ClearSpeak uses the word "times" which is incorrect.

+One possible solution is to wrap the uncertainty section in an <mrow> then define a class like "Bracketed-Uncertainty"
+(or something similar to "MathML-Unit") that could identify the start of the uncertainty so that it is interpreted correctly in SRE.

+Ideally, this would change the operator that separates the number and the leading bracket for the uncertainty from multiplication to something else.

 ## Units problem

 MathJax with Speech-Rule-Engine does a fantastic job of creating speech in multiple